Approved Academic Accommodations (AAA) Form

 What Is an AAA?

 The Approved Academic Accommodations (AAA) form is a confidential document produced by your disability service counselor as a method of communicating your accommodation needs to your instructor.
-The AAA form:
+This Faculty Notification Letter:

 - is created each term to address your specific eligibility and accommodation needs.